-Over the six months to 30 November 2016 the fund's NAV rose by 10.2% compared with a rise of 10.9 % in its benchmark index FTSE Europe excluding UK (GBP).
+Over the six months to 30 November 2016 the fund's NAV rose by 10.9% in line with its benchmark index FTSE Europe excluding UK (GBP).

 In our view, 2016 was all about investor positioning (and subsequent unwinding of positions).
 One of the factors that has made this year so challenging for many active managers was the rapid sector and stock rotation.
 While the market, as measured by the Euro Stoxx 50 index, plunged in February, rallied and has subsequently spent the rest of the year going nowhere, the key theme has arguably been investor positioning.

-Following the Brexit referendum and the US presidential election, markets will now move onto the next 'domino' in this political sequence: the Italian referendum (not forgetting forthcoming elections in Austria, The Netherlands, France and Germany).
+Following the Brexit referendum and the US presidential election, markets will now move on to the next 'domino' in this political sequence: the Italian referendum (not forgetting forthcoming elections in Austria, Netherlands, France and Germany).
 This will most likely mean that volatility (sharp fluctuations in prices) will remain high.

-Positive sector contributors to performance over the period were consumer goods and healthcare, while laggards included financials and basic materials.
+Positive sector contributors to performance over the period were financials and utilities, while laggards included healthcare and basic materials.

 While always wary of style labels, we believe that we are at the beginning of a major change in market leadership.
-For the best part of a decade investors have found comfort in 'quality growth' stocks, prime examples being staples and other 'safe' businesses.
-The powerful boost that such stocks have received in the form of ever-lower interest rates looks to have ended and, for the first time since the crisis of 2009, we believe, we have a chance of moving from a growth to a value market.
+For the best part of a decade investors have found comfort in so-called 'quality growth' stocks, prime examples being staples and other 'safe' businesses.
+The powerful boost that such stocks have received in the form of ever lower interest rates looks to have ended and, for the first time since the crisis of 2009, we believe, we have a chance of moving from a growth to a value market.